mkarup/Troupe/CONTRIBUTING.md

-Contributing to Troupe
+# Contributing to Troupe

+## PR policy

-- Do not mix cosmetic changes and semantic changes in a single PR.
+- Avoid mixing cosmetic changes and semantic changes in a single PR.
+Cosmetic changes are welcome as separate PRs, where the whole PR is appropriately described as cosmetic/readability/etc.